Dong Quai – #1 Woman’s Herb of Chinese Medicine

 Despite its strong reputation as a female herb, dong quai can be great for men too.
 It may be especially interesting to athletes of all ages.

-The hormone and sexual effects of dong quai can benefit men too.
+The hormone and bedroom performance effects of dong quai can benefit men too.
 For instance, the ferulic acid found inside has been shown to help improve sperm quality.*

-Some other benefits that will help both sexes include:
+Some other benefits that will help both genders include:

 - Supporting Cartilage Repair*